AmateurECE/Kernel-Factory/README.md

 The image will contain only the checked out version of the kernel which resides in the `linux-stable` repository at the time of image construction.
-The user can update this at any time simply by checking out the newest version and then committing their changes to the image in `docker`.
+The user can update this at any time simply by checking out the newest version and then committing their changes to the image in Docker.

 When the user builds the image as directed below, a `user` is created in the container which has the same name, but a separate uid and gid, as the current